microsoft/vscode-docs/docs/languages/typescript.md

 ![TypeScript language within VS Code](images/typescript/jsdocs.png)

-Keep in mind that when using JS Doc for TypeScript code, you should not include type annotations.
-The TypeScript compiler only uses TypeScript type annotations and ignores those from JS Doc.
+Keep in mind that when using JSDoc for TypeScript code, you should not include type annotations.
+The TypeScript compiler only uses TypeScript type annotations and ignores those from JSDoc.

 <video src="/docs/languages/typescript/jsdoc-autofill.mp4" placeholder="images/typescript/jsdoc-autofill-placeholder.png" autoplay loop controls muted>
     Sorry, your browser doesn't support HTML 5 video.